-- Costs for materials for a class project that the student will keep. - Membership dues in voluntary clubs or student organizations and admission fees to extracurricular activities - Personal physical education and athletic equipment and apparel. - Voluntarily purchased pictures, publications, class rings, yearbooks, graduation announcements, etc. - Voluntarily purchased student accident insurance. - Musical instrument rental and uniform maintenance, when uniforms are provided by the District. - Personal apparel used in extracurricular activities that becomes the property of the student. - Student replacement identification cards. - Fees for lost, damaged, or overdue library books or textbooks. - Fees for driver training courses, if offered. - Fees for optional courses offered for credit that requires use of facilities not available on District premises. - Summer school courses that are offered tuition free during the regular school year.
+- 1. Costs for materials for a class project that the student will keep; - 2.
+Membership dues in voluntary clubs or student organizations and admission fees to extracurricular activities; - 3.
+Personal physical education and athletic equipment and apparel.; - 4.
+Voluntarily purchased pictures, publications, class rings, yearbooks, graduation announcements, etc.; - 5.
+Voluntarily purchased student accident insurance; - 6.
+Musical instrument rental and uniform maintenance, when uniforms are provided by the District; - 7.
+Personal apparel used in extracurricular activities that becomes the property of the student; - 8.
+Student replacement identification cards; - 9.
+Fees for lost, damaged or stolen parking lot passes: - 10.
+Fees for a parking infraction (no parking pass, no handicap pass in handicap stall, not parked in stall, etc); - 11.
+Fees for lost, damaged, or overdue library books or textbooks; - 12.
+Fees for driver training courses, if offered; - 13.
+Fees for optional courses offered for credit that requires use of facilities not available on District premises; - 14.
+Summer school courses that are offered tuition free during the regular school year.